Protecting qudit operations from noise by continuous dynamical decoupling: GCDD for an atomic qutrit

 and \begin{widetext}

 Iteration of Eq.~\eqref{matrix} yields:

 Let us calculate a generic element of the first kernel integral in Eq.~\eqref{iteration}:

 \end{widetext} where we have used Eq.~\eqref{kernel}.
 If we initially focus on the integral over $t_{2}$ in Eq.~\eqref{Kelement}, we must make an assumption about the time dependence of $\Omega_{s^{\prime},q^{\prime}}(t_{2})$.
 Our aim here is to use Eq.~\eqref{HI} to effectively emulate the GCDD Hamiltonian of Eq.~\eqref{Hlab-Upsilon}.
-As we show in the following, although we are going to assume our Rabi frequencies $\Omega_{s^{\prime},q^{\prime}}(t_{2})/2\pi$ with magnitudes of a few MHz [see Eq.~\eqref{orderOmega}], its time dependence is to be modulated with a spectral density centered at about $\omega_{0}/2\pi$, of a few tens of Hz [see Eq.~\eqref{orderomega0}].
+As we show in the following, although we are going to assume our Rabi frequencies $\Omega_{s^{\prime},q^{\prime}}(t_{2})/2\pi$ with magnitudes of a few MHz [see Eq.~\eqref{orderOmega}], its time dependence is to be modulated in such a way that the corresponding spectral density results to be centered at about $\omega_{0}/2\pi$, whose value is here assumed to be of the order of 10 Hz [see Eq.~\eqref{orderomega0}], with a width much smaller than $|\Delta_s|$.
 Let $G_{s^{\prime},q^{\prime}}(\omega)$ be the Fourier transform of $\Omega_{s^{\prime},q^{\prime}}(t^{\prime})$, namely,

 whose inverse is given by

 Using Eq.~\eqref{inverse-of-Gsq}, we obtain